S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 _Who is the team (or role keeper) dependent on, from other parts of the organization or the outside world, and what deliverable(s) do these people provide?_

-Dependencies refer to who and what the delegatees rely on, besides themselves and the key resources they have available, to be able to account for the domain successfully.
+Dependencies refer to who and what the delegatees rely on, besides themselves and the key resources they have available, to be able to attend to the domain successfully.
 Some dependencies are prerequisites for the daily work, others are only required occasionally.

 **Describe** those **deliverables** that are essential to the work of the delegatees.
 Explicitly name **who provides them** in each case (either from within the organization or from the outside world), and clarify the requirement that each deliverable is intended to fulfill.